-No matter how much money you make, limiting financial waste and living frugally will always leave you better off.
+No matter how much money you make, limiting financial waste will always leave you better off.

 First, pocket these free resources:

-But, there was a problem; they spent most of the money they made.
-Unfortunately, this describes pretty much everyone these days.
+But, there was a problem.
+He spent most of the money he made.

 Fortunately, we were able to get our clients back on track in a hurry.

-11 Simple Tips, Tricks & Experiments to Save Money
+11 Simple Tips and Tricks to Save Money

-Today, I’m sharing some of these suggestions we made to them.
+Today, I’m sharing some of these suggestions with you.
 While not all of these money-saving strategies will apply to you, many of them could.
-If you implement the tips that could work, you could potentially save a bundle.

-When it comes to saving money, some people just can’t give up their Tesla.
-And that might be okay as long as you’re not overspending to drive a fancy car.
+When it comes to saving money, some people just can’t give up their expensive wheels.
+And that might be okay as long as you’re not overspending in order to drive a fancy car.

-To save money, it usually makes more sense to buy used – or even buy new – versus leasing a car.
-Run the numbers to figure out if leasing a car makes sense for you in a financial sense.
+To save money, it usually makes more sense to buy used – or even buy new – versus leasing.

 Ideally, you’ll want to purchase a car you can keep for the long run.

-Because, if you pay a typical car payment long enough, you will eventually own your vehicle free and clear.
+Because, if you pay your loan payment long enough, you will eventually own your vehicle free and clear.

 With leasing, however, you will never own your vehicle.
-You’ll have to make monthly payments in perpetuity, and you won’t build any equity along the way.
+You’ll make monthly payments in perpetuity, and you won’t build any equity along the way.

 The bottom line: Stop leasing!
-Buy a car instead, and look for those models dependable enough you can keep them for a decade or longer.
+Buy a car instead, and look for models dependable enough that you can keep them for a decade or longer.

 I can hear my mom now, “If you don’t ask, you’ll never know.”